 While it may not seem as important as good special effects, characters or dialogue, in films with such detailed world building good shot composition is key to selling the emotion and world of the film.
 Don’t believe us?
 If you remember Luke’s lightsaber duel with Darth Vader at the end of The Empire Strikes Back, you probably don’t remember it looking like this:

 You’ll notice the set is actually quite small, with the walls surrounding the catwalk only really ten feet away at most.
 However, due to excellent shot composition that set looks like this on screen:

 Notice how those same claustrophobic walls now appear to be hundreds of feet away, giving the impression of a vast chasm surrounding Luke and Vader.
 How’d they accomplish that without CGI?
-A simply trick involving an out of focus background.
+A simple trick involving an out of focus background.

-Take the following two frames, which in turn convey a sense of depth and the emotion of the moment.
+Take the following two frames, which in turn convey a sense of depth and the emotion of the moment:

 In the first frame, Vader is in the foreground — large and imposing as he strikes at a helpless Luke, who is in the middle of the shot.
-Both of them as separate layers provide a sense of scale, not to mention attention, which takes our eyes off the background as it is fuzzy and out of focus… thus seeming much more distant.
+Both of them act as separate layers that provide a sense of scale, not to mention attention, which takes our eyes off the background as it is fuzzy and out of focus… thus seeming much more distant.

 Now check out the next frame.
 Luke is the one moving into the foreground, now in the position of power having just scored a hit on Vader.
 In one subtle side step, the territory we just associated with Vader being in control shifts to Luke for just a moment.
 It’s very possible you didn’t even recognize it, but it’s there and it’s very deliberate.
 Everything is conveyed in one subtle shot, while still managing to seem bigger than it really is.